CrowdHailer/just-job/README.md

 **Step 3: complete requirements**
 Repeat adding interactor tests and writing the code to fix them.
 See the commit log for details

+At this point our task item is just able to hold the `todo_list` as a string and we have not needed to implement any functionality on the todo_list

 ## Install

 #### Clone the app